Aikido Resources

 The beginning of your aikido journey!

 No download sheet is included for Shodan because it differs so much across dojos even in the same lineage – although the focus will still be basics.
-The mix of techniques including wooden weapons and kokyu nage may be adjusted by the grading panel even on the day of grading.

 *Please discuss with your sensei or local dojo for specific requirements.